vault27/Foundation/ipsec.md

 **SA**

+- SA is a set of IPSec specifications that are negotiated between devices that are establishing an IPSec relationship
+- SA can be either unidirectional or bidirectional, depending on the choices made by the network administrator
+- SA is uniquely identified by a Security Parameter Index (SPI), an IPv4 or IPv6 destination address, and a security protocol (AH or ESP) identifier
 - Each SA payload contains one or more Proposals
 - Each Proposal has:
     - Protocol ID (ESP = 50, AH = 51)